Cerbege/cerfitness-landing-page/README.md

-# 🏋️‍♂️ IRON PULSE - Modern Fitness Landing Page
+# 🏋️‍♂️ CERfitness - Modern Fitness Landing Page

-IRON PULSE is a premium, high-performance, and fully responsive landing page designed for modern fitness centers and gyms.
+CERfitness is a premium, high-performance, and fully responsive landing page designed for modern fitness centers and gyms.
 Built entirely from scratch using clean, semantic HTML5 and modern CSS3 techniques, this project showcases pixel-perfect design across all devices (Desktop, Tablet, and Mobile).

 ## 📸 Preview